Inri692/Inri692/README.md

 ## :sassy_man: About me

-- :school: I am a Junior Front End Web Developer graduated from Alterra Academy Front End Immersive Program Bootcamp
+- :school: I am a Junior Front End Web Developer
 - :telephone_receiver: I’m currently open for a new job opportunity
   <br>